Flex Classes

 Dog training 101

-First things first: sign up for our Orientation: Dog Training 101 class.
+The first step is to sign up for our Orientation: Dog Training 101 class.
 (This is the stuff your dog wishes you already knew!)
 You’ll learn about our dog-friendly training method, meet an instructor, and practice basic exercises before your dog comes to classes.

 Learn the basics